Toasts are popup banners that contain a label and sometimes a button. They are always transient and user dismissible.

 When to Use¶

 Toasts are transient and are therefore best suited to communicating individual events, as opposed to ongoing states.
-The latter are better served by info bars.
+The latter are better served by banners.

-Since toasts are only shown in the context of an application’s window, they are only appropriate for feedback that is useful while the application is being used.
+Since toasts are only shown in the context of an app’s window, they are only appropriate for feedback that is useful while the app is being used.
 If it is useful for a message to be visible while the app is not being used, a notification is probably a better choice.

 Each toast should have a short and simple title.